IqraZainab23/11_oopMyBank/README.md

 # OOPMyBank

 ## Overview
-This is a simple OOPMyBank Project implemented in Typescript.
+This repository contains the source code and associated files for the OOPMYBANK project.
+The project is a text-based interactive OOPMYBANK implemented in Typescript

 ## Usage
 Run the Project: